stefled/remaken/README.md

 ### Development workflow using remaken
 Remaken :

-- provide the same set of build rules across packaging systems (this is verified for packaging systems that perform a local build such as conan, vcpkg, brew)
+- provide the same set of build rules across packaging systems (certified for packaging systems that perform a local build such as conan, vcpkg, brew)
 - install dependencies from any packaging system (including remaken own packaging and flag finding system)
 - there is no need to call manually each packaging system, to write a script … all is done at once from the packagedependencies description
 - build flags are populated either from remaken configure step or from builddefs-qmake rules (other rules format will come in the future, cmake, bazel ...)